Workshop on Tannishō Commentarial Materials

 Participation Requirements: Although any qualified applicant will be welcome to register, graduate students will be particularly welcome and the only recipients of financial assistance in the form of travel fellowships.
 Affiliation with one of the three hosting universities is not required.
 We welcome the participation of graduate students outside of Japan with some reading ability in Modern and Classical Japanese and familiarity with Buddhist thought and culture as well as native-speaking Japanese graduate students with a scholarly interest in Buddhism.
 Although we welcome students attending both meetings each year, participation in only one is acceptable.

 Application Procedure: Applications must be sent for each year that one wants to participate.
-To apply to register for either or both of the workshops for 2018, send C.V. and short letter explaining your qualifications, motivations, and objectives to Kumi Hadler at email@example.com by the end of January, 2018.
+To apply to register for either or both of the workshops for 2017, send C.V. and short letter explaining your qualifications, motivations, and objectives to Kumi Hadler at firstname.lastname@example.org by February 10, 2017.
 Applications are by email only, and application deadlines will remain as end-January in subsequent years as well.
 Requests for a travel fellowship money should be included in this letter with specifics of where you will be traveling from and if you plan to attend one or both meetings that year.
-Questions about the content of the workshop may be sent to Professor Blum at firstname.lastname@example.org.
-Communication regarding the Kyoto meeting may be sent to Karasawa Taisuke at email@example.com.
+Questions about the content of the workshop may be sent to Professor Blum at email@example.com.